italocampos/colorido/README.md

 pip install colorama
 ```

-After installed the Colorama lib, copy the file `color/color.py` to your
+After installed the Colorama lib, copy the file `color.py` to your
 project and use that with `import color`.
 All is ready!

 If you want to install it, you can do that easily by cloning this Github
-repository and installing it with `pade -e`.
+repository and installing it with `pip install -e`.
 In a Terminal, type:

 ``` Shell
 git clone git@github.com:italocampos/color.git